Legislative Advocacy Archives - 2013

 RECOGNITION of HOKIES

-In Senate and House of Delegates opening sessions
+In Senate and House of Delegates opening sessions12:30 PM

 Box lunches available at the SunTrust Bank Building